Skogul1997/ThamizhSearch_FamousMusicians/README.md

 4. Stemmer - Finally the tokens were stemmed using hunspell stemmer.
 Stemming lists were obtained from [AshokR](https://github.com/AshokR/TamilNLP/tree/master/tamilnlp/Resources).

 For the date field, type was mentioned as date and the format as dd/mm/yyyy.
 If not set will not be able to do range queries on this field.
+Also the month field is set as fielddata in order to do aggregate queries on it.

 ---